History of Madison Chock in Timeline

 In 2006, Madison Chock and Kurt Lingenfelter won the pewter medal at the U.S. Junior Championships.

-2006: Partnership with Greg Zuerlein
+2006: Start of Partnership with Zuerlein

 In 2006, Madison Chock began competing with Greg Zuerlein.

-September 2007: Junior Grand Prix Gold Medal
+September 2007: Junior Grand Prix Gold in Tallinn

 In September 2007, Madison Chock and Greg Zuerlein won gold at their Junior Grand Prix debut in Tallinn, Estonia.